whyrusleeping/zmsg/README.md

 *every* full zcash node.
 The implication here is that its not possible to tell who the target of any given message is.

 Currently, each message sends 0.0001 ZEC.
-This is hardcoded currently, but you can change it in the code (maybe i'll add an option to tweak this later).
+You can change this value by setting the `--txval` flag on `sendmsg`.

 ## Installation
 First, make sure you have [go](https://golang.org/doc/install) installed, then: